-Scott became a pro wrestling fan at a very young age and this interest prompted him to join the CAC where he ultimately became a lifetime member and currently serve on the Board of Directors.
-In addition, he has promoted many independent wrestling events in the Las Vegas area, working with several professional wrestlers that included former legends and current superstars.
+Scott became a pro wrestling fan at a very young age and this interest prompted him to join the CAC, where he ultimately became a lifetime member and currently serves on the Board of Directors.
+In addition, he has promoted many independent wrestling events in the Las Vegas area, working with several professional wrestlers that includes former legends and current superstars.

 Bob Kelly, Gulf Coast Wrestler’s Reunion President

-After his 1958 start in wrestling, putting up rings for Wee Willie Davis in Louisville, KY, Cowboy went to Mobile, AL wrestling for Lee Fields’s Gulf Coast Wrestling in 1965, where he stayed as the booker until Lee sold the territory in 1977.
+Bob got his start in wrestling in 1958, putting up rings for Wee Willie Davis in Louisville, KY.
+He then went to Mobile, AL where he was wrestling for Lee Fields’s Gulf Coast Wrestling in 1965.
+He stayed there as the booker until Lee sold the territory in 1977.
 In his years in the business, Bob has worked as a ring boy, ring announcer, referee, wrestler, promoter, and booker.
 Currently, Bob serves as the President of the Gulf Coast Wrestlers Reunion in Mobile, AL, a position he has held since former President Fields passed away on June 4, 2000.
 Bob was introduced to Dean Silverstone and the CAC by his dear friend and CAC Lifetime Member, the late Eddie Sullivan.
 In addition to being on the CAC Board, Cowboy was honored by the CAC in 2007 and serves as the official link between CAC and GCWR.